Who Will Score a Goal in the NHL Today - November 12?

 Who Will Score a Goal in the NHL Today? - November 12

 Who's a good bet score in the NHL on Sunday?
-There are five games on the calendar, and a full list of anytime goal-scorer odds is offered here.
+There are five games on the slate, and a complete list of anytime goal-scorer odds is offered here.

 Get tickets for any NHL game this season at Ticketmaster!